 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with its financial liabilities.
 The liquidity position of the Company is managed to ensure sufficient liquid funds are available to meet financial commitments in a timely and cost-efficient manner.
 The Company's management continually reviews the liquidity position including cash flow forecasts to determine the forecast liquidity position and maintain appropriate liquidity levels.
-The Company plans to make payments of trade payables and commitments from its current working capital.
+The Company plans to seek additional financing and continued support from current vendors in order to make payments of trade payables and commitments.